rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo
 ```

+**Explanation**

+- sudo apt update - This uses the `Aptitude` package manager to update the repositories that your machine uses
+- sudo apt install flatpak - This uses the `Aptitude` package manager to actually install flatpak.
+- flatpak remote-add - This uses the `Aptitude` package manager to add the remote flatpak repository.
+This allows the flatpaks to receive updates.

+!!!
+Note
     Unfortunately you do have to restart after running the commands.

 Once your system restarts we are going to install four applications for managing the system.

 ----------------------------------------------------------------